Qualifying for financial aid

 What Happens If You Have an Unexpected Hardship?

 If there is a change in your family's finances after you apply for financial aid, please let us know.
 The Office of Financial Aid can review your eligibility to ensure you receive as much aid as possible.
 The Financial Aid Appeals Committee meets weekly to consider special circumstances and changing family situations.
-Please complete the Financial Aid Appeals Form and submit as soon as possible.
+Please contact the Office of Financial Aid at 412-392-3930.

 Questions about Eligibility?